Marrow (character): Decimation

 Sally Floyd's article about Marrow.

-Marrow was next seen as a spokeswoman of a band of Morlocks after M-Day.
-She gave an interview to Sally Floyd for her ex-mutant diaries.
+Marrow is seen as a spokeswoman of a band of Morlocks after M-Day, when most mutants lost their powers.
 Marrow remains underground to protect and give hope to the few mutants who remain and those who fear going to the surface to live normal lives.
-Mike Marts, editor for the X-Men comic books, confirmed in an interview that although Sarah retains some of the physical attributes of her mutation, her actual mutant powers disappeared during Decimation.
+X-Men editor Mike Marts confirmed that although Marrow retains the physical attributes of her mutation, her powers were lost during M-Day.